norrdev/OpenGym/assets/texts/en/about.md

 # NpNg %version%

-No resistration.
-No personal data needed.
+No registration.
+No personal data is needed.
 No tracking and telemetry.
 Simple interface.
 No remote backend.

 © 2021 [Denis Filonov](https://filonov.pro).